MrTomAsh/homebridge-meteostation-with-motion-sensor/README.md

 Installation
 ============
 1. Install homebridge using: 'sudo npm install -g --unsafe-perm homebridge'
-2. Install this plugin using: 'sudo npm install -g --unsafe-perm homebridge-meteostation'
+2. Install this plugin using: 'sudo npm install -g --unsafe-perm homebridge-meteostation-with-motion-sensor'
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 Configuration